Drita D'Avanzo

 Drita D'Avanzo (née Selmani; born February 6, 1976) is an American reality television personality who appeared on the VH1 series Mob Wives from 2011 to 2016.
 She also appeared on Mob Wives spinoff Big Ang.

 Early life

-D'Avanzo was born in Staten Island, New York and grew up in Todt Hill after her family emigrated from Albania.
-She attended Susan E. Wagner High School.
+D'Avanzo was born in Staten Island, New York and grew up in the Todt Hill projects after her family emigrated from Albania.
+She attended Susan E. Wagner High School, where she played soccer.

 Career

 On The Tomorrow Show with Keven Undergaro, D'Avanzo stated that she is working on a spinoff of her own.
 D'Avanzo makes regular appearances as herself on television, with notables including Celebrity Ghost Stories and Watch What Happens Live!.
 In August 2017, she was announced as a cast member on the Big Brother-style VH1 reality show Scared Famous.
 She is known for her hot-tempered personality.

 D'Avanzo has worked for several upscale cosmetic companies as a freelance makeup artist and has launched her own cosmetics line called "Lady Boss by Drita".